Add points to a web map, part 2: create a style

 - Custom icon.
 This tutorial uses a custom icon to indicate the location of the parks.
 You will need to download the SVG icon to use in your style.

 Web maps are made up of map tiles.
 To add your data to a web map, it needs to be cut up into tiles so the data can be displayed at various zoom levels.
 In Mapbox maps, the collection of tiles your data is cut up into is called a tileset.
 In Add points to a web map, part 1: create a dataset, you converted a dataset into a tileset in order to add it to a new map style.

 After finishing Add points to a web map, part 1: create a dataset, create a new style using the basic template.
-On your Styles page in Mapbox Studio, click the Create button next to Basic Template.
-(To follow along with this tutorial, you need to use the Basic template.
-If you choose a different template, the options that you see may look slightly different.)
+On your Styles page in Mapbox Studio, click the New style button.
+Find the Basic Template style and click Create.

 The style editor will open automatically.
 Rename your new style to Chicago Parks using the title field in the upper left side of the screen.

 You will add your tileset as a new layer here: